Democratic Republic of Congo

 To terminate pregnancies: Some evidence points to perpetrators targeting pregnant women.
 One survivor interviewed by the BBC recounts that her rapists purposely aborted her nine-month-old fetus with objects after raping her.
 Other women report miscarriages following their attacks.

-To control natural resources: Chloe Christman of the Enough Project's Raise Hope for Congo Campaign confirms that in a country rife with conflict over mineral wealth, rape is often targeted at women in communities in close proximity to mines and other resources.
+To control communities, territory, or natural resources: Chloe Christman of the Enough Project's Raise Hope for Congo Campaign confirms that in a country rife with conflict over mineral wealth, rape is often targeted at women in communities in close proximity to mines and other resources.
 However, soldiers are so strategic about deciding whom to attack that they purposely avoid raping women in certain communities if they think that earning the group’s trust through less violence will ensure greater access to that area’s resources.
 Christman says armed groups are “very smart and can be very calculating” when deciding whether or not to attack, and whom.
 Their thinking seems to be, "Am I going to get more by raping these women or by providing the thought of protection to this community?”

 To increase food insecurity: Women are targeted especially near camps for internally displaced persons (IDPs) while they search for firewood or try to cultivate crops, says Christman.
 “Certainly there was a fear among women [in IDP camps] who I talked to of going out to collect firewood, of farming in the fields, of being attacked again,” she told WMC’s Women Under Siege.
 While there is the possibility that militia members are raping women who happen to be out doing these tasks, experts say that rape has repeatedly been used to procure a community’s resources in DRC, and that militia groups are strategically targeting these women.